 Science vs religion.
 Fact vs faith.
 These are as mutually exclusive as they come, right?
 But what if they're not?
 What if God isn't some defined being but instead is science itself?
 What if God is the driving force behind the magical but scientifically documented phenomena like the will to live, to reproduce, to grow?
 What if God is evolution itself?
 This poem/prose mashup addresses these big questions.
 I hope that, like the narrator, we can all see we're not so different after all.

 Ada could not be a more normal 36-year-old.
 She works in a law firm, knits, and has a book club.
 Sound boring?
 She is, by her own admission, and that's how she likes it.
-But status quo changes as Ada begins to suspect that she isn't human at all, but rather an android.
+But status quo changes as Ada begins to suspect that she isn't human at all.
 Clues begin to pile up, increasingly convincing Ada that she is artificial intelligence.
 On a path of no return, Ada realizes that the mystery of her origin is far deeper than human versus AI.
 This novella explores questions that transcend the organic/artificial divide: Can a person or a love exist beyond one lifetime?
 What makes us real? and ultimately, Does it matter if we are real or not?